 To turn on hibernate via Command Prompt (CMD) or Windows PowerShell:

-- Right click on Start icon, or via a shortcut keys (Win + X).
+- Right-click the Start icon or use a shortcut key (Win + X).

 - Select Windows PowerShell (Admin).